tiagomms/xr-portfolio/_posts/2023-09-22-xr-design-fellowship-module-03-pre-assign.md

 ---

-## 01. Module 03 Pre-Assignment - Worldbuilding for XR Experience: TUMO Box
+## 01. Module 03 Pre-Assignment - Worldbuilding for XR Experience: TUMO Box Mockup creation

 You may experience the assignment in ShapesXR if you want - [click here](https://shapes.app/space/view/72a6fb6b-f2e5-4aa3-ba9c-22aa843a2fb4/7da5ez55).